wp-plugins/display-posts-shortcode/readme.txt

 == Changelog ==

+**Version 1.5**
+* For the sake of clarity I'm changing version numbers.
+No feature changes

 **Version 0.1.5**
 * Added a filter (display_posts_shortcode_output) so you can modify the output of individual posts however you like.